 Combined, these exercises could help shed body fat, boost muscle strength, rid the body of toxins, and improve athletic stamina.

 In other words, don’t feel like you have to do squats, planks, push-ups, repeat!
+These days, there are also plenty of ways to keep calisthenic workouts interesting and progressive with apps like the Movement Athlete.

 Sample Calisthenics Workout